faizala33/muneem_ji_finanace_sim/README.md

 ### ** Configure Twilio
-Log in to your Twilio Console.
+Step 1: Log in to your Twilio Console.

 On the left sidebar, go to Messaging > Try it out > Send a WhatsApp message.